cyber-shah/graphs-paper/Report.md

 # 4 - Implementation Details
 Initially, the decision was made to implement all the algorithms in C, driven by concerns related to speed and efficiency.
 Given its status as a low-level programming language, C emerged as the natural choice for this purpose.
 The complete C implementation can be accessed within the [c-code](c-code) directory.

-However, as the implementation of Dijkstra's algorithm progressed, the necessity to subject the algorithms to rigorous testing across a spectrum of mazes and scenarios became apparent.
-This testing was intended to evaluate their performance under diverse conditions.
-To facilitate this assessment, the aspiration emerged to create animations that would offer insights into how the algorithms explore nodes, quantify the number of nodes each algorithm traverses before identifying the shortest path, and much more.
-In essence, the goal was to **visualize** the algorithms' behavior.
+As the implementation of Dijkstra’s algorithm advanced, the need to test the algorithms thoroughly on a range of mazes and situations became clear.
+This testing was meant to measure their performance under various conditions.
+To enable this evaluation, the ambition arose to create animations that would reveal how the algorithms examine nodes, count the number of nodes each algorithm visits before finding the shortest path, and more.
+In short, the aim was to visualize the algorithms’ behavior.

 > In general, all the python implementations are higher in completeness and functionality than the C implementations.
 A lot of functionality was added to the python implementations while the C implementations were being ported to python.
 So python implementations are an improvement over the C implementations.

-This is because I started with the C implementations and then moved to Python.
+This is because the report began with the C implementations and then switched to Python.
 So the C implementations are not as complete as the Python implementations.
 But they help in understanding the memory management and the data structures used in the Python implementations.

-However, as the implementation of Dijkstra's algorithm progressed, the necessity to subject the algorithms to rigorous testing across a spectrum of mazes and scenarios became apparent.
-This testing was intended to evaluate their performance under diverse conditions.
-To facilitate this assessment, the aspiration emerged to create animations that would offer insights into how the algorithms explore nodes, quantify the number of nodes each algorithm traverses before identifying the shortest path, and much more.
-In essence, the goal was to visualize the algorithms' behavior.

 Therefore, the shift to Python was motivated by the intention to holistically comprehend algorithmic behavior through animations, leveraging Python's high-level capabilities and visualization tools, while the initial implementation in C addressed concerns of speed and efficiency.